rcbops/rpc-openstack/README.md

-# rpc-extras
+# rpc-openstack
 Optional add-ons for Rackspace Private Cloud

 # os-ansible-deploy integration

-The rpc-extras repo includes add-ons for the Rackspace Private Cloud product that integrate with the [os-ansible-deployment](https://github.com/stackforge/os-ansible-deployment) set of Ansible playbooks and roles.
+The rpc-openstack repo includes add-ons for the Rackspace Private Cloud product that integrate with the [os-ansible-deployment](https://github.com/stackforge/os-ansible-deployment) set of Ansible playbooks and roles.